 L. William Nattress III, CTS-D, CTS-I, Principal, Biamp Systems

-He has served as a member of InfoComm’s Professional Education and Training Committee (PETC) since 1999 serving as chair of the certification subcommittee from 2003-2005 and PETC chair from 2006-2008.
-He is a Senior University Faculty member for InfoComm.
+As a member of InfoComm’s Professional Education and Training Committee (PETC) he has served since 1999 as chair of the certification subcommittee from 2003-2005 and PETC chair from 2006-2008.
+He is a senior university faculty member for InfoComm.
 He has taught several sessions of InfoComm’s design track courses and presented at InfoComm trade shows both in North America and abroad.
 He played a key leadership role in the technical research and editing of InfoComm’s power and grounding curriculum.
 He was awarded InfoComm’s Educator of the Year in 2009.